 Research project Kom op tegen Kanker

-- NOTE: the humanitarian research projects such as these in the scope of Kom op tegen Kanker, differ in some substantial aspects from the regular research projects of FWO; e.g.:
+- NOTE: the humanitarian research projects such as these in the scope of Kom op tegen Kanker, differ in some substantial aspects from the fundamental research projects of FWO:

 - These projects will NOT distinguish between a junior or a senior project type;

-- These projects will NOT be taken into account for calculating the maximum of 2 projects for which one can be (co)-supverisor at a given time.
+- These projects will NOT be taken into account for calculating the maximum of 2 projects for which one can be (co)-supervisor at a given time.

-- A specific panel of scientific experts composed by FWO will evaluate your application; it is not necessary to choose a panel yourself from the regular FWO expert panels.
+- A specific panel of scientific experts composed by FWO will evaluate your application; it is not necessary to select a panel yourself from the regular FWO expert panels.

-- Next to the online application in the e-portal a specific form (Word-template) has to be submitted which will be evaluated by Kom op tegen Kanker's patient committee.
-This committee will give a non-binding advice to the FWO expert panel on the criteria set forth in this form (see below).
+- Next to the online application in the e-portal a specific form (Word-template) has to be submitted which will be evaluated by Kom op tegen Kanker's patients committee.
+This committee will give a non-binding advice to the FWO expert panel.

 Profile and conditions

 - As a team of researchers you need consumables, equipment and personnel grants.